Skip to main content Skip to footer

 Jira is a versatile project management and issue-tracking software developed by Atlassian and is widely used for agile software development.

-Jira is a versatile project management and issue-tracking software developed by Atlassian and is widely used for agile software development.
+Jira is a project management and issue-tracking platform developed by Atlassian, widely used for Agile software development.
 It offers customizable workflows, powerful tracking capabilities, and extensive integration options to streamline the software development lifecycle.

 Key features of Jira